Epeli Hauʻofa: Writing

 The BBC History magazine writes that Hauʻofa provided a "reconceptualisation of the Pacific": In his "influential essay Our Sea of Islands", he argued that Pacific Islanders "were connected rather than separated by the sea.
 Far from being sea-locked peoples marooned on coral or volcanic tips of land, islanders formed an oceanic community based on voyaging."
+The reframing of the Pacific from "Islands from a Far Sea" to "A Sea of Islands" offered a change from a "belittlement" of the islands to an "enlargement" in regard to the Pacific on a global scale.
+It centers Pacific Islanders relationships to each other, as historically and presently embedded, and their relationships as navigators of the vast sea.

 The essay Our Sea of Islands was published in A New Oceania : Rediscovering our Sea of Islands, co-edited by Hauʻofa, Vijay Naidu and Eric Waddell, published in 1993.

 Death

 Hauʻofa died at the Suva Private Hospital in Suva at 7 AM on 11 January 2009 at the age of sixty-nine.
 He was survived by his wife, Barbara, and son, Epeli Si'i.
 A funeral service was held at the University of the South Pacific campus in Suva on 15 January 2009.
 He was buried at his residence in Wainadoi, Fiji.

+Legacy

+Hau'ofa was awarded a posthumous honorary doctorate in literature by the University of Auckland in 2023.